-- CEOs develop their intended performance outcomes which define the expectation for high performance
+- Executives develop their intended performance outcomes based on those of their CEO, clearly defining the expectation for high performance

 End of year assessment

-Executives provide a self-assessment, discuss and seek input from their supervisor in July of each year.
-Performance ratings are assigned as part of agency led performance assessment processes.
+Executives provide a self-assessment, discuss and seek input from their supervisor in July of each year, prior to the new agreement being formed.

 Performance agreement templates